Dot-H/mydbg/README.md

                     is specified.
 Otherwise, print the documentation of command in argument.

-    quit            Quit mydbg
+    quit            Quit mydbg.

     run     [FILE]  Run the currently loaded binary if no argument given.
                     Otherwise, the argument is loaded and run.

-    info_process    Print all the running process
+    info_process    Print all the running process.

+    info_regs       Print the registers of the current process

+    info_header     Print the elf header of the current loaded file

     file    FILE    Load binary given in argument.

+    break   [ADDR]  Put a breakpoint on the address in argument if any and on the current address otherwise.

+    continue
+            [PID]   Continue the execution of the pid given in argument.

 Return values
 -------------